openstack/openstack-manuals/doc/user-guide/source/cli_create_and_manage_stacks.rst

       $ heat stack-create mystack --template-file /PATH_TO_HEAT_TEMPLATES/WordPress_Single_Instance.template \
         --parameters "InstanceType=m1.large;DBUsername=USERNAME;DBPassword=PASSWORD;KeyName=HEAT_KEY;LinuxDistribution=F17"

-   The :option:`--parameters` values that you specify depend on the parameters that are defined in the template.
-If a website hosts the template file, you can specify the URL with the :option:`--template-url` parameter instead of the :option:`--template-file` parameter.
+   The `--parameters` values that you specify depend on the parameters that are defined in the template.
+If a website hosts the template file, you can specify the URL with the `--template-url` parameter instead of the :`--template-file` parameter.

    The command returns the following output: